 Sadly, the headphone does not image grandly.
 Is it poor in that regard?
 Certainly not.
 Just good seems more appropriate of a phrase used to describe sound staging experiences on this headphone.
 It doesn’t exist vividly deep, tall or wide, but has enough depth of field to enjoy for me.
 I understand the plight of many owners here with regard to the width and height factor feeling a bit constrained, but the depth of field and realism factor seems just good for the price, even still today.

 No doubt, Philips bested Sennheiser here with their Fidelio lineup, so if you want much nicer staging properties, I’d opt for the X1 or the X2 instead.
 The headphone is also just god awful for gaming.
 Pinpoint accuracy is so vividly terrible here, that my ears cannot properly tell where an enemy may be hiding or running in CoD or your pick of any FPS game online.
 For casual, single-player gaming?
 Hell ya!
-Go for it, as the experience is yummy, soft and fatigue free throughout.
+Go for it, as the experience is yummy, soft and fatigue-free throughout.
 For pinpointing locations of sounds in the game void, this is a horrendous failure.
 Grab a used ATH AD700 instead if you are an FPS gamer in need of location spotting.

 Oh, come on!
 This is a brand new HD650 for only $199.
 It probably has a better paint job as well that won’t decay in a few years time, as all HD650’s of old tend to.
-This is quite literally the best open back headphone deal that exists and I hope it forces Sennheiser to wake up and go back to their roots.
+This is quite literally the best open-back headphone deal that exists and I hope it forces Sennheiser to wake up and go back to their roots.
 I’ve cried for years and felt supremely lonely in the fact that I am a musicality buff and personally prefer fun over accuracy in my headphones.
-It seems like the HiFi market shifted to mostly natural/neutral sound signatures and forgot about the classic, musical sounding headphones from yesteryear, the HD650 being the poster boy of that class of listeners.
+It seems like the HiFi market shifted to mostly natural/neutral sound signatures and forgot about the classic, musical sounding headphones from yesteryear, the HD650 is the poster boy of that class of listeners.

 The proof is in the pudding, as the demand for the HD6xx is exceeding what Massdrop can even produce and it feels like Sennheiser needs to revamp this headphone with an HD800 variant that sounds just like the HD650, but scaled in quality to the HD800 level.
-We musicality lovers are here to stay and there are much more than I thought that still are around.
+We, musicality lovers, are here to stay and there are much more than I thought that still are around.
 No, buyers like me do not personally want brutal, clinical and cold sounding products that relay the track as it was recorded.

 Come on, Sennheiser.
 Release an HD799, a variant of the HD650 that did the fusion dance with the HD800 and created the undisputed Super Saiyan of musicality and massive sound stage.
 Until then, we HD6xx owners are just going to pester you until you do.